 9. Your documents are private and confidential

 Under no circumstances should your translator share your original documents with anybody, including any stamped official translations.
 Even if you send a document for quotation but don’t hire a translator’s services, your documents should be secure if you choose a trusted translator.
-It’s not just about your documents but also your name, address or any other private and confidential information.
-Looks for translators whose ethics are in favour of protecting clients.
+It’s not just about your documents but also your name, address, or any other private and confidential information.
+Looks for translators whose ethics are in favor of protecting clients.